Larry Hanauer

-Larry Hanauer is a senior international policy analyst at the RAND Corporation, where his research focuses on foreign policy and national security.
+Larry Hanauer is an adjunct international policy analyst at the RAND Corporation, where his research focuses on foreign policy and national security, particularly regarding Africa and the Middle East.

 From March 2005 to October 2010, Hanauer was a senior staff member of the U.S. House of Representatives' Permanent Select Committee on Intelligence (HPSCI), one of two congressional committees charged with overseeing the U.S. Intelligence Community.
 During the 110th and 111th Congresses (2007–2010), Hanauer was staff director of the Subcommittee on Terrorism, Human Intelligence, Analysis and Counterintelligence, which oversees the Central Intelligence Agency (CIA), the Defense Intelligence Agency (DIA), the national security elements of the Federal Bureau of Investigation, U.S. Department of Defense counterintelligence organizations, and the intelligence components of the Departments of State, Treasury, Energy, and Homeland Security.